ClementCollignon/MarketNeutral_CNN/README.md

 </p>

 We can take the same NN, and apply a softmax to the output to get a value that belongs to [0,1].
 We can then compare this value to the real $\Delta x$ which is also between 0 and 1.
-To have a good gradient for my backpropagation during training, we want optimally a loss that will gives us 0 when the softmax is equal to the relative variation and infinity when the distance between the two is the largest (i.e. 1).
+We want optimally a loss that will gives us 0 when the softmax is equal to the relative variation and infinity when the distance between the two is the largest (i.e. 1).
 Taking the log,
-$\ln(1-|prediction - P(\Delta x)|)$ we get all the good properties.
+$-\ln(1-|prediction - P(\Delta x)|)$ we get all the good properties.